SachinB0101/event-announcement-project/README.md

 1. **Frontend Deployment:**
    - Upload your frontend build to the S3 bucket.
-   - Enable static website hosting on the bucket.
+   - Enable static website hosting.
+   - Use CloudFront to deliver the frontend content globally.
    - Integrate with CodePipeline for automatic deployment on code changes.

 2. **Backend Setup:**